danielrob/js-emoji-projects/README.md

 - 🛠️⚡ - [js-stack-from-scratch](https://github.com/verekia/js-stack-from-scratch) - Step-by-step tutorial to build a modern JavaScript stack.
 - ⛄️ - [the-super-tiny-compiler](https://github.com/jamiebuilds/the-super-tiny-compiler) - Possibly the smallest compiler ever

+### General emoji tools
+ - [copychar](http://copychar.cc/emoji) - find emojis and copy to clipboard with click of a button

 ### Contributing
 Know a great project with a chosen emoji?
 Please submit a PR!
 As a general rule 500+ stars to include, but useful & interesting projects get a pass.